SeLite/SeLite.github.io/JavascriptEssential.md

 // The original function (it would come from Selenium or third party) function greeting() {return "Hello";}

-// Anonymous closure to keep 'originalGreeting' local ( function() {
+// Anonymous closure to keep 'originalGreeting' variable local ( function() {
 var originalGreeting= greeting;